digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/generic-extension.rst

   :start-after: -- CREATE_ELECTION_BEGIN
   :end-before: -- CREATE_ELECTION_END

+Note: these parts (election offer and election candidate) are not considered a core part of the Daml Finance library.
+There can be different processes to create the Election, so this is rather application specific.
+Still, in order to showcase one way how this can be done, this workflow is included here for convenience.

 A lifecycle rule is required to specify how to process the Election:

 .. literalinclude:: ../../src/test/daml/Daml/Finance/Instrument/Generic/Test/EuropeanOption.daml